Learn how to deploy Kafkorama Gateway on Azure Kubernetes Service (AKS) with support for Azure Event Hubs, including setup and topic configuration.

 kubectl apply -f kafkorama-cluster.yaml

-Because the deployment concerns the namespace kafkorama
+Since the deployment uses the kafkorama

 kubectl config set-context --current --namespace=kafkorama

-To return to the default namespace, run:
+To switch back to the default namespace, run:

 kubectl config set-context --current --namespace=default

-pods are running:
+Check that the kafkorama pods are running:

 kubectl get pods

-The output of this command should include something similar to the following:
+The output should look similar to the following:

 NAME READY STATUS RESTARTS AGE